Rotwall72/Threatmixer/README.md

 # *Changelog*

-Version 2.5.2
+Version 2.6.0

-- Updated credits for The Surface and Stormy Coast threat themes
-    - Stormy Coast: "Serpanoy" -> "Serpanoy & James Primate (Sunbaked Layers)"
-    - The Surface: "James Primate(?)" -> "James Primate"
+- Added keyboard shortcuts for music screen controls
+- Rewrote tutorial/guide information to be up-to-date
+- Fixed UI errors on mobile displays
+    - Volume sliders are no longer massive
+    - Regions with lots of layers no longer push control buttons off-screen

 In progress:
-- Up-to-date tutorial section
-- Mobile compatability
+- Rebindable shortcuts